aismailoglu/LinkedList/README.md

 node and checking each node until we find the element or reach null.
 If we find the element the function should return the index otherwise it should return -1.

+// 1.we create variable to be equal first node.
+//2. we check if this variable not equal zero.
+// 3. check the local integer if it's equal input integer.
+// 4.
+Next variable = current local veriable

 #### Exercise 3: Get operation